Someswari575/Restaurant-Ordering-System/README.md

 ## 1. Project Overview
 This project is a browser-based Restaurant Ordering System developed using HTML, CSS, JavaScript, and Bootstrap.
-It enables users to add menu items to an order, dynamically adjust quantities, remove items, calculate totals, and data is stored locally using the browser's local storage.
+It enables users to add menu items to an order, dynamically adjust quantities, remove items, calculate totals, and used browser local storage to store order data.

 ## 2. Key Features
 - Click-to-add menu items